Robbie Aristodemo

-Robert David Aristodemo (born May 20, 1977) is a professional soccer midfielder who is the current head coach for Montverde Academy's varsity girls team, the Orlando Kicks FC of United Women's Soccer, and an assistant coach with the Major Arena Soccer League's Florida Tropics SC.
+Robert David Aristodemo (born May 20, 1977) is a Canadian former professional soccer player who played as a midfielder.
+He is the current head coach for Montverde Academy's varsity girls team, the Orlando Kicks FC of United Women's Soccer, and an assistant coach with the Major Arena Soccer League's Florida Tropics SC.
 Aristodemo played indoors for the Baltimore Blast from 2006 to 2011, before he announced his retirement before the 2011–2012 season.
 Aristodemo came out of retirement on December 15, 2016 to join the expansion Florida Tropics.

 Club career

 Aristodemo was drafted by the Toronto Lynx out of the University of Tulsa in 2001.
 In his first season with the Lynx he played 26 games and scored one goal and had three assists.
 At the end of the season he was awarded A-League Rookie of the year as well as Team MVP in his first season.
 In 2002, he led the A-League in minutes played.
 In 2004 the Etobicoke native requested a transfer and signed with the Seattle Sounders where he only played eight games before being released.
 In 2005 Aristodemo returned to Toronto, where he again missed out on the playoffs.
 Currently he is ranked second in the All-Time assists leaders for the Lynx with 14.
 In 2006, he helped the Lynx to a team-record 10-game undefeated streak at home.
 Aristodemo also helped the Lynx reach the final of the Open Canada Cup which they lost 2–0 against Ottawa St. Anthony Italia.
 On August 20 prior to the match against Rochester Rhinos he was honoured for reaching a career milestone of playing his 100th game for the Lynx.